nanocosmos/docs/docs/webrtc/nanostream_webrtc_introduction.md

 Webcasting can be used for instant presentations without any download, for e-learning or webcasting of events like live auctions.

+The idea is not point-to-point communication like in a video conference, but 1-to-many, or many-to-many.

 nanoStream Webcaster is available as a simple demo web page, but also as an API which can be easily embedded into custom web pages (white label, run under your own brand).

 nanoStream Webcaster is a powerful live encoding tool for browser-based interactive live streaming.
 Combining it with the unique nanoStream Cloud with integrated nanoStream H5Live Player creates an end-to-end workflow for scalable ultra-low-latency live streams worldwide.

+nanoStream Webcaster is formerly knows as WebRTC.live, based on the WebRTC technology.
+The former name WebRTC.live was removed to avoid confusion with the underlying technologies.
+Playback with H5Live is not based on WebRTC.

 ![img](https://i1.wp.com/www.nanocosmos.de/blog/wp-content/uploads/2018/03/1.png?resize=800%2C230&ssl=1)